rfg-modding/SyncFaction/README.md

 25. log every file/folder manipulation: create, write, delete, move, copy
 26. log.trace every IF
 27. fix TODOs
+28. rickroll
+29. test what happens if cdn host is unavailable
+30. make xdelta work for managed files
+10. optional compatibility toggle
+    * separate button or a checkbox to run game with recommended settings
+    * edit %APPDATA%\kaiko\rfg\config.ini and set windows_mode=2 (exclusive fullscreen)
+    * find a way to set up windows compatibility settings for game exe
+      * registry?
+      * bat file?
+      * create .lnk and edit it programmatically?
+10. steam compatibility
+  * create backup of .exe so people can run game with steam
+  * add steam shortcut for it automatically if possible?
+13. run with Launcher.exe if found (RSL2)

 ## Release

+* rename FF categories as MM/legacy/something, add new for SF mods
 * remove hack for old update IDs (rfgcommunityupdate)
 * see if logs look nice without dev mode and with it
 * test on both steam and gog versions